CumulusNetworks/docs/content/cumulus-netq-47/More-Documents/NetQ-CLI-Reference-Manual/config.md

 ## netq config del agent wjh-drop-filter

-Delete a What Just Happened event filter on a switch.
+Deletes a What Just Happened event filter on a switch.
+Run the `netq show agent wjh-drop-filter` command for a list of WJH filter configurations.

 ### Syntax